Rubber Bowl: Akron Zips football

 The primary use of the Rubber Bowl was for American football games.
-The Akron Zips football team was the primary tenant, and they played their first game in the stadium on October 5, 1940, against Case Western Reserve, getting their first win in the facility November 9, 1940, against Kent State.
+The Akron Zips football team was the primary tenant, and they played their first game in the stadium on October 5, 1940, against Western Reserve University, getting their first win in the facility November 9, 1940, against Kent State.
 Prior to playing at the Rubber Bowl, the Zips football teams played at Buchtel Field, a 7,000-seat facility that opened in 1923.
 The Zips recorded their first sellout in the Rubber Bowl on September 30, 1961.
 In 1971, the university purchased the stadium for $1 from the city.
 An artificial surface was installed in 1973, which was replaced with AstroPlay in 2003.
 On September 15, 1973, before the Acme-Zip game, renown tightrope walker Karl Wallenda walked a wire suspended above the field while the Akron Zips marching band played circus music.
 The Zips played 324 games at the stadium, which included their first-ever appearance on ESPN in 1986.
 Other notable games include the highest-scoring game in the stadium's history, a 65–62 victory over Eastern Michigan in 2001, as well as a 65–7 Akron victory over Howard University in 2003.
 In 2005, the Zips clinched their first Mid-American Conference East Division title and spot in the 2005 MAC Championship Game with a 35–3 win over arch-rival Kent State in that year's Wagon Wheel game.
 Akron would go on to win the 2005 MAC Championship with a last-second 31–30 win over Northern Illinois at Ford Field in Detroit.

 In 2003, the university began exploring the feasibility of building an on-campus stadium to replace the Rubber Bowl, which was in disrepair and several miles away from campus.
 In 2007, plans were announced for a new stadium, later known as InfoCision Stadium – Summa Field, with work beginning in January 2008 and opening in September 2009.
 The final Akron Zips football game at the Rubber Bowl took place on November 13, 2008 against the Buffalo Bulls.
 The game was nationally televised on ESPN and featured the two teams tied for first place in the Mid-American Conference's East Division with identical 5-4 (3-2) records entering the game.
 Buffalo defeated the Zips 43-40 in four overtimes in front of a crowd of 18,516.
 For the Zips, it was both the first four-overtime game and the first overtime loss in school history.
 After the game, a special ceremony with current and former players and coaches was held to honor the 68-year history of the stadium.